Phi Theta Kappa gives you multiple opportunities to have your work showcased in nationally distributed publications.

 Change Makers: Phi Theta Kappa Journal of Student Leadership features the work of community college students collaborating with their college administrators to implement projects that support the mission of their colleges and generate positive changes on their campuses.

-Nota Bene publishes original, outstanding writing in five genres:
+Nota Bene publishes original, outstanding writing in four genres:

 - Personal Essays